cloudfoundry/guardian/grootfs/README.md

 ```

-### Metrics
+### Stats

-You can get metrics from an image by calling `grootfs metrics` with the
+You can get stats from an image by calling `grootfs stats` with the
 image-id:

 ```
-grootfs --store /mnt/btrfs metrics my-image-id
+grootfs --store /mnt/btrfs stats my-image-id
 ```

 Or the image path: